parth06p/Astronomy-IIT-BHU-core/README.md

 # Astronomy-IIT-BHU-Blogger

-The website to write the data to official website of Astronomy Club, IIT BHU
+This website is to write data to the official website of Astronomy Club, IIT BHU